negarbaharmand/snap-book/README.md

 # Booking App

-This is a booking app built with React, bootstrap 5 This repository contains a full-stack booking system built with React for the frontend and a Java backend.
+This repository contains a full-stack booking system built with React for the frontend and a Java backend.
 It enables users to perform booking-related actions.

 ## Demo